liferay/liferay-docs/develop/tutorials/articles/110-portlets/05-mvc-portlet-creation.markdown

 ### Setting and Retrieving Request Parameters and Attributes

-In the render method and the action method of the portlet class, and even in your JSPs, you can use a handy utility class called [`ParamUtil`](https://docs.liferay.com/portal/7.0/javadocs/portal-kernel/com/liferay/portal/kernel/util/ParamUtil.html) to retrieve parameters from an `ActionRequest` or a `RenderRequest`.
+In the portlet class's render method action methods, and even in your JSPs, you can use a handy utility class called [`ParamUtil`](https://docs.liferay.com/portal/7.0/javadocs/portal-kernel/com/liferay/portal/kernel/util/ParamUtil.html) to retrieve parameters from an `ActionRequest` or a `RenderRequest`.